bilalnasirkhan9/bilal-nasir/README.md

 ## About Me

-- 🌱 I’m currently learning HTML, CSS, JavaScript, and other web development technologies.
+- 🌱 I’m currently learning HTML, CSS, JavaScript, GSAP Animation, Smooth Scrooling, and other web development technologies.
 - 🎓 Studying to become a skilled full-stack web developer.
 - 💡 Interested in building user-friendly and visually appealing web applications.